jcjorel/clonesquad-ec2-pet-autoscaler/README.md

 	This early release is meant to understand and validate the original concept of CloneSquad (please send feedbacks to jeancharlesjorel@gmail.com)
 * Think about an automatic testing capability (currently, tests are manuals),
 * Implement a CI/CD pipeline for release (beyond the existing [release-everything script](scripts/release-everything)...),
-* The API gateway responses are slow due to the way it is currently handled internally.
-Large ways of optimization are possible.
 * There may be a cost benefit to move the 'Main' Lambda to an ECS Fargate Spot task.
 With limited effort, we could do this move while keeping the 'Main' Lambda as automatic fallback in case of Spot interruption.
 To be investigated.